-Hand foot and mouth disease most commonly affects children under the age of ten years, particularly pre-schoolers.
+Hand foot and mouth disease (HFMD) most commonly affects children under the age of ten years, particularly pre-schoolers.
 Outbreaks often occur in child-care centres and schools, where there are large groups of children in close quarters, and most often in summer and early autumn.

-Hand foot and mouth disease only occurs in humans and is unrelated to the virus that causes foot-and-mouth disease in cattle, sheep and pigs.
+HFMD in humans is unrelated to the virus that causes foot-and-mouth disease in cattle, sheep and pigs.
 The condition hand-foot syndrome, which results in swelling in the hands and feet, is also unrelated.

 Signs and symptoms

 Initial symptoms of HFMD often appear suddenly and include a mild fever and sore throat.
 A headache may also be present.
 One to two days later the following symptoms develop:

 - Painful ulcer-like blisters in the mouth - particularly on the lining of the cheeks, roof of the mouth, gums and tongue.

 - A rash with small fluid-filled blisters on the pads of the fingers and palms of the hands and/or soles of the feet.
 Occasionally the rash and blisters appear on the buttocks.